The CNI Personal Fitness Training School Advantage:

 Click on the link below to learn more about wages and employment trends for Personal Fitness Trainers in California.

 CNI College prepares graduates for competitive careers as professional personal fitness trainers.
 The CNI College Personal Fitness Trainer Certification program offers students a fast-track way to becoming certified with the National Strength and Conditioning Association (most programs are at least 1 year).
-With the training, skills and confidence gained at CNI, students are ready to start their career as a professional personal fitness trainer!
+With the training, skills and confidence gained at CNI, students are ready to start their career as a certified personal fitness trainer!

 CNI College is the only accredited private college in California that is recognized by the NSCA (National Strength and Conditioning Association).